ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-4. What does within-cluster variation depicts?
+Q. What does within-cluster variation depicts?

 <details><summary><b>Answer</b></summary>

 The *within-cluster variation* for cluster $C_k$ is a measure $W(C_k)$ of the amount by which the observations within a cluster differ from each other.